Sweet silence: How to train a dog to stop barking

 FAQs on how to train a dog to stop barking

-A popular way to stop a dog from barking is the quiet command.
-Always use a calm, firm voice and positively reinforce the correct behavior with treats and affection.
+The quiet command is a common way to stop a dog from barking.
+Always use a calm, firm voice and positively reinforce the correct behaviour with treats and affection.
 Still, there is no one-size-fits-all command that will work on all dogs.
 Therefore, you may have to play it by ear as you train your dog to stop barking.
 A dog trainer can also help with particularly challenging situations.

 Despite the adage, you can teach an old dog new tricks!
 Adult dogs may just take longer to stop their compulsive barking.
 Still, in some cases, older dogs can be better students as they’re less easily distracted when compared with puppies.